-Directionsfrom Chipata: The turn-off to South Luangwa National Park in Chipata is NOT currently signposted.
-From Lilongwe, continue past the Spar (on your right) for about 2km then turn right on the first big tar road.
+Directions from Chipata: The turn-off to South Luangwa National Park in Chipata is NOT currently signposted.
+From Lilongwe, you will pass 2 traffic lights (robots) and then pass Spar (on your right).
+Continue straight through another set of traffic lights (for about 2km) and turn right at the Hungry Lion store onto a big tar road.
 If you reach the Protea hotel, you’ve gone too far.
 From Lusaka, pass the Protea hotel then take the first left towards South Luangwa National Park.
 From Chipata to South Luangwa there is only one tar-road of about 128km.
 They journey takes anything between two and three hours.
 Towards the end of the road coming to South Luangwa you’ll reach a T-Junction – the ZESCO offices is across the road.
 To the left is Mfuwe International Airport and to the right is South Luangwa National Park and Wildlife Camp.
 Continue through villages and follow the yellow Wildlife Camp signs all the way into camp.
 Please drive slowly as first children, and later wild animals cross the road freely.

 There are a couple of obvious safari necessities to pack.
 Cameras, enough batteries and battery chargers and plenty of memory cards are always useful!

 Binoculars, even though they are not an absolute necessity, will enhance the experience you have in the bush.
 You do not have to buy the most expensive pair in the shops!